 M.Ed.
-Program Mission
+Program Mission The Mission of the Master of Ed

 The Mission of the Master of Education program at AUD is to provide the region with qualified and culturally responsive educators who are current in pedagogy and content knowledge at either the elementary or secondary level, skillful in professional practice and adept in the use of instruction technologies.